Court of Traffic Appeals

 The Court Of Traffic Appeals strives to provide every student at Middle Tennessee State University a forum to present for appeal, citations which they believe were issued erroneously or in a medical emergency.
 The SGA strives to maintain an efficient, equitable and friendly COTA.

-The faculty advisor for the Court of Traffic Appeals is Amanda Samsel, Coordinator of Judicial Affairs and Mediation Services.
+The faculty advisor for the Court of Traffic Appeals is Tamika Mitchell, Coordinator for the Office of Student Conduct.
 COTA is regulated under the Judicial Branch of the Student Government Association, a division of Student Affairs.
 The SGA Attorney General serves as the administrator for the Court.
 COTA is comprised of justices which are appointed by the SGA Attorney General.
 We currently operate Court five to six times per semester and hear thousands of appeals throughout that time.